 When I was little, I believed in the idea of soulmates.
-I had this belief that one day, I’d meet the one on a train or an elevator or at some party I’d get dragged to go to.
+I had this belief that one day, I’d meet the one on a train or an elevator.
+Or at some party I’d get dragged to.
 Because, for the most part, that’s what’s often depicted in our culture, our books, and films.
-To this very day, I still do believe in soulmates, but my beliefs have switched gears quite a bit as my rose-colored lenses have been doused in colors of scientific inspection.
+To this very day, I still do believe in soulmates.
+But my beliefs have switched gears quite a bit as my rose-colored lenses have been doused in colors of scientific inspection.
 You see, it’s mainly because of my love type that makes me seek a soulmate due to my chemical makeup.
 I’ll get to that shortly.

 Explorers’ vocabulary often consists of words like “adventure,” “spontaneity,” “traveling,” “new,” and “fun.”
 Because their chemical makeup is predominantly dopamine, these people seek a playmate in a lover.
 They see life as one big great adventure and want someone to join them in it.
 They are highly impulsive, curious, sensation seekers.
 High dopamine levels also influence explorer types to be motivated and goal-oriented because they are linked to enthusiasm, energy, focus, and assertiveness.
 Because explorer types are prone to boredom easily, they always have to be on the move.
 Discovering new places, cultures, and people can help quench their curiosity lust.
 Helen Keller was an explorer because of her passion and fight for women’s suffrage, the blind, workers’ rights, and birth control.

 Explorers often tend to be attracted to other explorers.
-While that sounds easy enough, when two explorers come together, and sparks ignite with two bold hearts on fire, if they don’t learn what patience is down the road, it is common for two explorers to get in a head-on collision.
+While that sounds easy enough, it can be quite a challenge.
+When two explorers come together, sparks ignite with two bold hearts on fire.
+If they don’t learn what patience is down the road, it is common for two explorers to get in a head-on collision.
 This can result in messy breakups.
 So, even though things can elevate quickly for this love type, it’s the pure recklessness that can also prevent the explorer from maintaining relationships.

 Builders’ vocabulary often consists of words like “family,” “honesty,” “morals,” “values,” “trust,” and “loyalty.”
 Because their chemical makeup is predominantly serotonin, these people seek a helpful lover.
 Serotonin generates caution because it suppresses dopamine levels.
 Therefore, builders are relaxed, social, conscientious, steady, and family and community-oriented.
 They are natural networkers and respect rules and authority in society.
 Explorers, on the other hand, are more rebellious in their nature because they enjoy the risk of breaking social norms.

 Builders are natural planners and like to schedule things ahead of time.
 They have an eye for detail and are linear in the way they do things in a step-by-step fashion.
-They’re concrete and fact-oriented thinkers, stick to traditions, and make good managers and administrators because of their great problem solving skills, persistence, and reliability.
-George Washington was a builder because of his dutiful nature and meticulous ways that made him earnest in his efforts, keeping his word to others.
+They’re concrete, fact-oriented thinkers, and stick to tradition.
+They also make good managers and administrators because of their great problem solving skills, persistence, and reliability.
+George Washington was a builder because of his dutiful nature and meticulous ways.
+This made him earnest in his efforts, keeping his word to others.

 Builders are often attracted to other builders.
 These couples are often the high school sweethearts you hear about who are still married sixty years later down the road.
 While that sounds idealistic, that doesn’t mean builders don’t have their fair share of obstacles to overcome in their relationships.
-For instance, because builders can be set in their rules, schedules, and traditions, two builders may bicker over what they perceive as the “right way” of doing things.
-As a result, it is important for builders to keep an open mind and learn the value of flexibility if they want their relationships to grow and evolve.
+For instance, builders can be set in their rules, schedules, and traditions.
+As a result, two builders may bicker over what they perceive as the “right way” of doing things.
+It’s important for builders to keep an open mind and learn the value of flexibility to help improve and evolve themselves and their relationships.

 Directors’ vocabulary often consists of words like “intelligence,” “debate,” “geek,” “nerd,” “ambition,” “challenge,” and “politics.”
 Because their chemical makeup is predominantly testosterone, these people seek a mind mate in their lovers.
 Albert Einstein was a classic director with his self-confidence and bold manners.
 Directors are straightforward, tough-minded, and decisive.
 They value logic.
 Therefore, when making decisions, they are not easily swayed by emotions.
-Directors enjoy competition and are pragmatic, focused, and daring.
-They are also highly ambitious and can be so independent that they can come off as lone wolves because they can tolerate extreme isolation.
+Directors enjoy competition and are pragmatic, focused, daring, and highly ambitious.
+They can be so independent that they can come off as lone wolves because they can tolerate extreme isolation.
 Directors have excellent spatial skills and musical and athletic ability, too.

 Directors rarely ever go for other directors.
 Instead, they go for their opposite mates, which is the negotiator.
-This is because directors lack the verbal and people-reading skills negotiators naturally possess that help attract them to one another.
+This is because directors lack the verbal and people-reading skills negotiators naturally possess.
+This helps attract them to one another.
 Although the director and negotiator typically make a good pairing, problems can still arise.
-Directors, for instance, have workaholic tendencies, and may neglect to spend quality time with negotiators and their family.
-In order for directors to have fulfilling relationships, they need to learn to what it means to use their heart instead of their head.
+Directors, for instance, have workaholic tendencies.
+They may neglect to spend quality time with negotiators and their family.
+In order for directors to have fulfilling relationships, they need to learn what it means to use their hearts instead of their heads.

 However, negotiators can experience problems in their relationships when they dwell on casual comments and criticisms.
 They tend to take them personally and can cause them to hold grudges for months or even years.
 Negotiators are also susceptible to depression and can over-do it when they constantly feel lost.
 Always on the search for themselves, they can become overly self-absorbed, self-conscious, and self-critical.
-Gandhi was a negotiator because of his ability to think about the bigger picture, the way he spoke eloquently, and his skill with handling people.
+Gandhi was a negotiator because of his ability to think about the bigger picture, his eloquence, and his skill with handling people.

-Although these love types are more likely to be attracted to certain types of lovers over others, the truth is that any love match can work.
+These love types are more likely to be attracted to certain types of lovers over others.
+But the truth is that any love match can work.
 So long as the two members are mature enough and willing to cooperate with one another and work with each other’s differences.
-For instance, even though directors and negotiators are supposedly the ideal match, Dr. Helen Fisher actually interviewed multiple couples who were builders and negotiators.
-Although these two are not usually naturally drawn to one another, many times they end up falling in love with each other because the negotiators are often attracted to the builders’ dependability and self-assurance.
+Although directors and negotiators are supposedly the ideal match, Dr. Helen Fisher actually interviewed multiple couples who were builders and negotiators.
+These two are not usually naturally drawn to one another.
+However, they ended up falling in love with each other.
+This could be because the negotiators are often attracted to the builders’ dependability and self-assurance.
 On the other hand, the builders appreciate the negotiators’ ability to bring fresh ideas to the partnership.

 Despite the important research Dr. Helen Fisher conducted, we still know only a speck about love.
-It is still such an enigmatic concept that cannot be fully explained even in the utmost scientific way.
-Because after all, people often end up falling in love with those whom they least expect to end up with.
+It is still such an enigmatic concept that needs more scientific research and explanation.
+Because after all, people often end up falling in love with those whom they least expect.
 Ultimately, in relationships, it’s about constantly choosing your partner over and over again.
 And kindness.
 Speaking as a negotiator, I cannot stress enough the importance of being kind to the person you love.
 If you find yourself in a disagreement with your partner, pick up the phone or drive over to their place.
 Swallow your pride and apologize.
 Ask yourself: is this really worth losing someone over?
 The sad reality is that things are always fleeting.
 But the things you do have control over —please make those moments count.